fsuri/Pequin-Artifact/README.md

 This artifact contains, and allows to reproduce, experiments for all figures included in the paper "Pesto: Cooking up high performance BFT Queries".

-It contains a prototype implemententation of Pesto, a replicated Byzantine Fault Tolerant Database offering a interactive transaction using a SQL interface.
+It contains a prototype implementation of Pesto, a replicated Byzantine Fault Tolerant Database offering a interactive transaction using a SQL interface.
 The prototype uses cryptographically secure hash functions and signatures for all replicas, but does not sign client requests on any of the evaluated prototype systems, as we delegate this problem to the application layer.
 The Pesto prototype can simulate Byzantine Clients failing via Stalling or Equivocation, and is robust to both.
-While the Pesto prototype tolerates many obvious faults such as message corruptions and duplications, it does *not* exhaustively implement defences against arbitrary failures or data format corruptions, nor does it simulate all possible behaviors.
+While the Pesto prototype tolerates many obvious faults such as message corruptions and duplications, it does *not* exhaustively implement defenses against arbitrary failures or data format corruptions, nor does it simulate all possible behaviors.
 <!-- For example, while the prototype implements fault tolerance (safety) to leader failures during recovery, it does not include code to simulate these, nor does it implement explicit exponential timeouts to enter new views that are necessary for theoretical liveness under partial synchrony. -->

 # Prototypes in this codebase